-If test results are normal, then it is more likely that a person's symptoms are due to another cause.
+If test results are normal, then it is more likely that your symptoms are due to another cause.

 A high B vitamin level may be associated with vitamin toxicity.
-This rarely occurs and when it does, it is usually due to exposure to high doses of the vitamin.
+This rarely occurs and when it does, it is usually due to taking high doses of the vitamin supplements.

 Is there anything else I should know?